Patent LawPrint this page

 IPPT20141218, CJEU, International Stem Cell Corporation v Patent Office

-An unfertilized human ovum that does not have the inherent capacity of developing into a human being, does not constitute a ‘human embryo’ according to Article 6(2)(c) of the Biotechnical Inventions Directive
+Biotech directive.
+An unfertilized human ovum that does not have the inherent capacity of developing into a human being, does not constitute a ‘human embryo’ according to Article 6(2)(c) of the Biotechnical Inventions Directive.

-Safener must be interpreted as ‘product’ and ‘active substances’ in ABC-Vo if the substance has a toxic, phytotoxic or plant protection action of its own.
+SPC.
+Safener must be interpreted as ‘product’ and ‘active substances’ in SPC-Regulation if the substance has a toxic, phytotoxic or plant protection action of its own.

 Patent-ineligible abstract ideas: implicit exception for ‘“[l]aws of nature, natural phenomena, and abstract ideas.’ ” In applying the §101 exception, this Court must distinguish patents that claim the “‘buildin[g] block[s]’” of human ingenuity, which are ineligible for patent protection, from those that integrate the building blocks into something more.
 Using this framework, the Court must first determine whether the claims at issue are directed to a patent-ineligible concept.
 If so, the Court then asks whether the claim’s elements, considered both individually and “as an ordered combination,” “transform the nature of the claim” into a patent-eligible application.
 The claims at issue are directed to a patent-ineligible concept: the abstract idea of intermediated settlement.